 Covering the tick with Vaseline may also cause the tick to be more slippery and difficult to grasp.

 A good ‘home remedy’ alternative is to use alcohol.
-Check this post for more insights: How to Remove Tick from a Dog with Alcohol
+Check these posts for more insights:

 1. Feel Free To Use Tick Removal Tool Alternatives

 If you don’t have a tick removal tool, go ahead and use a credit card, butter knife, or guitar pick to push the tick around until it backs out.

 This needs to be done carefully and gently to avoid upsetting the tick in the first place.

 The goal is to keep the tick happy for as long as possible so that it doesn’t spit its toxins on your furry friend.

 If you care to know if the tick carries disease, don’t kill it right away.